 McKinsey coined this term called “the boomerang effect,” which is when customers keep coming back to a company multiple times for the same query.
 An omnichannel approach can unify customer interactions which means your agents don’t have to keep jumping between multiple tickets for the same queries, and your customers don't have to return for the same question.

-The Components of an Omnichannel strategy
+The Components of an omnichannel customer engagement strategy

 Always be there, or your customers will be square!